COVID-19 UPDATE – (as of May 4, 2021)

 EXCHANGE RATE FAVOURING THE US DOLLLAR!!

 The exchange rates have swung back in favor of those with US currency to spend.
 We are pleased to always have our rates in Canadian Funds so that the premium will help you keep money in YOUR pocket rather than add more to ours.
-For current exchange rate info, please visit the following link to our bank’s exchange rate information and click on the CASH RATE tab: Royal Bank Foreign Exchange Rate Information.
+For current exchange rate info, please visit the following link to our bank’s exchange rate information: Royal Bank Foreign Exchange Rate Information.